ehsong/ehsong.github.io/_pages/fieldwork.md

 - Conducted interviews with neighborhood-based NGO incubators & mass organizations
 - Carried out an original survey across 42 communities across 7 neighborhoods in 4 districts in Shanghai
 - Compiled secondary literature written in Mandarin

+**Shanghai (May 2025 - June 2025)**
+- Discussions with scholars on social science research environment in China; preliminary discussion with a community NGO on outsourcing